 August 1973 – Before the inquest in September (when Raymond Chow had outlined which lies to spew and spit from his mouth), William Cheung (who inducted Bruce Lee in Wing Chun classes) undertook an investigation.
 He found that there was a murder conspiracy but hasn’t offered a penny for his thoughts to the H.K. public.
-Police were called to investigate a brown paper parcel which has a controversial message concerning Betty Ting-Pei:
+40 years later, Betty Ting Pei claimed that she didn’t like Bruce that much (disregarding the time that she threatened to commit suicide if he ended the liaison).
+40 years earlier, police were called to investigate a brown paper parcel which has a controversial message concerning her:

 “Betty knows the cause of Bruce’s death.”

 September – It’s a sign of the perjury and corruption inherent in the case that George Lazenby and Wu Ngan were not interviewed at the inquest.
 They weren’t even interviewed by the police back in July unlike Linda Lee, Ray and other people like the doctors.
 Bruce’s son, Brandon, claimed decades later that there wasn’t really that much left to film for The Game of Death.
 This doesn’t leave much room for Lazenby’s involvement in the posthumous version, let alone Betty.
 Ray took advantage because Lee kept most of the filming under wraps in the same way that Jackie Chan later did when Pirate Patrol became known as Project A.